landinfotech/mycivitas/docs/src/administrator/manual/admin.md

     Simply enter the relevant information into the search bar and hit enter to display matching records.

     2. **Action Dropdown:** Administrators can perform batch actions on selected user records using the `Action Dropdown`.
 To select multiple records, use the checkbox in front of each user record.
-Once selected, open the Action Dropdown and choose the desired action, e.g., Delete selected users.
+Once selected, open the Action Dropdown and choose the desired action, e.g. Delete selected users.
 Confirm the action and the selected records will be processed accordingly.
 This feature streamlines bulk user management tasks, enhancing efficiency for administrators.

     3. **User Name:** Clicking on the username of a user opens a detailed view of that user's record.
 A new page will open, providing comprehensive information about the selected user.